DHBW-sWIm/plugin-template/README.md

 #### !UPDATE!
 You no longer need to install and run composer, as the necessary libs are now included in the `/source/lib/` folder.
 You can still install composer, if you like.

+Also, since our build pipeline tests automatically, **you no longer need to install PHP on your system**.
 #### !UPDATE!